laninsky/GBS_SNP_filter/README.md

 This pipeline requires you have a vcf file output from your favourite pipeline (e.g. ANGSD, ipyrad, stacks) etc., a file called popmap.txt which contains the population code for each individual, and a parameters file called GBS_SNP_filter.txt.
 These files are described below.
 It also requires you to have previously installed the R package tidyverse.

 # vcf file
 Header lines starting with "##" will be ignored.
 The script expects your first sample to be in column 10.
-Samplenames should not have the search term "\_cov" in them as this will be used for filtering overage within the script.
+Samplenames should not have the search term "\_cov" in them as this will be used for filtering coverage within the script.
 ```
 ##fileformat=VCFv4.0
 ##fileDate=2018/05/09